cdown/clipmenu/README.md

 - `rofi`
 - `rofi-script`, for [rofi's script mode][]

+Additionally, clipmenu supports a [custom launcher mode][] for implementing custom launcher behavior.

 ## The clipmenu launcher protocol

-The clipmenu launcher protocol consists of two interprocess communication methods.  clipmenu calls the launcher command as follows:
+The clipmenu launcher protocol consists of three interprocess communication methods.  clipmenu calls the launcher command as follows:

-1. With its standard input set to a newline-separated stream of available clipboard selections, and
+1. With its standard input set to a newline-separated stream of available clipboard selections,
-2. With a potentially-empty list of command line arguments.
+2. With a potentially-empty list of command line arguments, and
+3. With certain environment variables set (in [custom launcher mode][]).

 The command line arguments convention is: